AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

   and the linker will eliminate duplicates.

-Our goal is to have all symbols forming public API of our library to be exported (in dynamic section), and no other internal symbols should exported.
+Our goal is to have all symbols forming public API of our library to be exported (in dynamic section), and no other internal symbols should be exported.

 ### Pass "version script" file to linker